Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Selective vs Non-Selective Formulations

 The single most important distinction is whether an herbicide is selective or non-selective.
 Non-selective products like glyphosate (Roundup) kill every green plant they touch — a disaster for flower beds unless applied with extreme precision.
 Selective herbicides contain active ingredients that target specific enzyme pathways in certain plant families while leaving others unharmed.
-For flower beds, look for products that list “safe for ornamentals” or “won’t harm landscape plants” on the label.
-Ortho Grass B Gon, for example, kills grassy weeds but leaves broadleaf flowers untouched.
+For flower beds, look for a product whose EPA label specifically lists “ornamentals” or “flower beds” as an approved use site — not just “lawns” or “turf.”
+Many big-box broadleaf weed killers are labeled exclusively for turfgrass and explicitly warn against spray contact with flowers, so a product’s label — not its marketing copy — is the only reliable way to confirm it is truly ornamental-bed-safe.
+Monterey Grass Getter, for example, is labeled to be sprayed directly over listed ornamentals to kill grassy weeds growing among them, while leaving broadleaf flowers untouched.

 Active Ingredients and Their Targets